Trine Wireless Controller and Transmitter: Simplified Access Control

 However, to provide access for a visitor or person who was not authorized, the receptionist or any person close to the front door would operate the exit device to open the door.
 As the receptionist was not always at her desk or nearby, a visitor had to wait until someone arrived.
 For these instances, there was a doorbell button.

-From previously viewing the Trine website when writing the 4850 installation article, I remembered that Trine sold wireless controller receivers and wireless transmitters.
+From previously viewing the Trine website when writing the 4850 installation article, I remembered they sold wireless controller receivers and wireless transmitters.
 These Radio Frequency (RF) devices provide wireless remote release for locking devices including electric strikes.

 Wireless Transmitter